How Start-ups Can Implement VoIP Fast

 3. Understand how many users will need to access your VoIP system, and where most calls are made.

 VoIP plans are available for a monthly fee that can be customized to the number of users who will be using your VoIP services.
-You should also learn about where most calls are being made so you know how many domestic and international calls will be needed on your VoIP plan.
+Although VoIP platforms can report on usage data, you should also dig deeper about where most calls are being made so you know how many domestic and international calls will be needed on your VoIP plan.
 This is just your starting point, because VoIP plans are incredibly easy to scale along with your growth, and you can add new users and upgrade your plan as needed to support your communication needs.

 4. Identify the features and tools your team must have to be successful.